 - Produce senior-level interdisciplinary essays or projects (Critical Thinking, Information Literacy, Communication).

 Any student in good academic standing (2.0 GPA or better) may apply for admission to the Liberal Studies degree program.
-At the time that the degree proposal is submitted to the CAS Faculty Senate, a student must have at least 21 more credits of course work still to undertake in the major-equivalent beginning with the subsequent semester or term.
+At the time that the degree proposal is submitted to the Liberal Studies Program Coordinator, a student must have at least 21 more credits of course work still to undertake in the major-equivalent beginning with the subsequent semester or term.

-An application form for the major-equivalent must be completed, which will include the following:
+An application form word (revised 09/2017) for the major-equivalent must be completed, which will include the following:

-The student will select a faculty advisor from among UH Hilo faculty, who will work with the student to design the program of courses and will provide a memo endorsing the academic rigor and coherence of the proposed program of courses.
+The student will select a faculty advisor from among UH Hilo faculty, who will work with the student to design the program of courses, write the Student Learning Outcomes, and will provide a memo endorsing the academic rigor and coherence of the proposed program of courses.